francesconero/elasticsearch-concatenate-token-filter/README.md

       }
     }

-Would analyze the string:
+the string:

     "the fox jumped over the fence"

-and output the token:
+would be analyzed as:

     "fox_jumped_over_fence"